 We do hope that you take on board the advice that we offer within this site and avoid the possibility of becoming dissatisfied with the appearance and performance of your door.

-We recommend that before attempting to fit your door, you first take care to select the finish you require, check with the manufacturer if necessary, that it will give a complete and lasting seal between all component parts.
+We recommend that before attempting to fit your door, you first take care to select the finish you require, check with the manufacturer if necessary or again pop over to our Decoration Advice page, that it will give a complete and lasting seal between all component parts.

 Many well-known brands of wood finish which may provide excellent surface protection fail to provide this vital element and may permit the passage of moisture around panel grooves.

-As mentioned above, please avoid the use of varnish or polyurethane-based products and also Danish Oil on External or Internal veneered doors & frames, solid timber doors & frames or bespoke doors & frames and look for a brand that gives protection against the bleaching-out effect of the suns ultra-violet rays.
+Please avoid the use of varnish or polyurethane-based products and also Danish Oil on External or Internal veneered doors & frames, solid timber doors & frames or bespoke doors & frames and look for a brand that gives protection against the bleaching-out effect of the suns ultra-violet rays.
 Use polyurethane finish on veneers or ply doors only; this type of varnish is also suitable for most interior solid timber doors.
+Again, this depends on the product and the manufacturers advice.

 Immediately upon receipt sand the door down lightly with fine glass-paper (grade 200) or wire wool in the direction of the grain to remove nibs, small chips, scratches and finger marks.